Please acknowledge quotations from this article. --------------------------------------------------------------------------

 Earlier comparative religious study books by S. Gurbachan Singh Sidhu were comprehensively edited by me at his request, and in "Sikh Religion and Islam" which I co-authored with him, I contributed the Sikh part and rewrote the whole book with the introduction and introductory paragraphs under each chapter to make it easier for the student to understand the essential differences.
 Editing of his "Challenge to Sikhism" took a similar approach.

 I support Sikh charity and heritage organisations.
-I was made Patron of "Khalsa Aid", the international Sikh charity, in August 2013.
+I was invited to become the Patron of "Khalsa Aid", the international Sikh charity, in August 2013 for about 3 years.

 I contributed part of the briefing material for "From Jawans to Generals: Loyal Allies, Proud Britons" exhibition launched by Prince Charles in 2oo2 at Wellington Arch, Hyde Park Corner, London.
 I have argued strongly for the retention and preservation of Sikh heritage artefacts in the UK.